srichandratech-del/Python-Projects/README.md

 Git
 ```

-> ✅ No external dependencies required for any current project — all use Python's built-in modules only.
+> ✅ Projects 1–6 use Python's built-in modules only — no extra installation needed.
+> ⚠️ **Project 7 (QR Code Generator)** requires an external package — see below.

 ### Clone the Repository